 Step Two – Reframe Problems into Solutions

 Remember, problems are the predecessors of innovation.
-While challenges can incite work anxiety at times, try viewing them as opportunities.
+While challenges can incite anxiety at work sometimes, try viewing them as opportunities.
 This helps leaders better their companies by creating a work culture where employees get excited about problem solving.
 One of the best ways for doing this is through the reframing process.
-It helps maintain a positive mindset while handling the issues causing stress and anxiety.
+It helps maintain a positive mindset while handling the issues causing stress and job anxiety.

 The 4-Step Reframing Process with Examples